sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 Using the ``AWS Broker`` - which is configured and running on this OpenShift cluster - provision an AWS RDS MySQL service.
 Connect the MySQL database to the application and test it.

-# Initiate the database using the developer catalogue
+# Provision a RDS MySQL database using the service catalogue

-Provision an instance of MySQL RDS using this ``svcat`` command:
+To initiate the provisioning of RDS run the following ``svcat`` command:

 ```execute
 svcat provision mysql --class rdsmysql --plan custom  \